 - Transfer jam to hot sterile jars, leaving 1/4 to 1/2 inch headspace, place lid on top and secure with ring.
 Process in a boiling water bath for 10 minutes.

-If you prefer a smoother texture to your jam, puree the mixture with an immersion blender before boiling.
-Swirl some of this jam into Greek yogurt with a bit of grated lemon zest for a delicious breakast or dessert.
+This jam is delicious in so many things.
+Here are a few suggestions: Top it on toast with fresh ricotta.
+Spread some on rolls, pancakes, or crepes.
+Swirl some of this jam into Greek yogurt with a bit of grated lemon zest for a delicious breakfast or dessert.

 What others are saying